-- b.
-Prior to taking the leave provided for in this section, an employee shall, if the necessity for the leave is foreseeable, provide the employer with written notice of the need for the leave.
-The notice shall be provided to the employer as far in advance as is reasonable and practical under the circumstances. - c.
+1 reasonable and practical under the circumstances.

+- c.
 Nothing contained in this act shall be construed to prohibit an employer from requiring that a period of leave provided pursuant to this section be supported by the employee with documentation of the domestic violence or sexually violent offense which is the basis for the leave.
-If the employer requires the documentation, the employee shall be regarded as having provided sufficient documentation if the employee provides one or more of the following: - (1) a domestic violence restraining order or other documentation of equitable relief issued by a court of competent jurisdiction; - (2) a letter or other written documentation from the county or municipal prosecutor documenting the domestic violence or sexually violent offense; - (3) documentation of the conviction of a person for the domestic violence or sexually violent offense; - (4) medical documentation of the domestic violence or sexually violent offense; - (5) certification from a certified Domestic Violence Specialist or the director of a designated domestic violence agency or Rape Crisis Center, that the employee or employee's family or household member is a victim of domestic violence or a sexually violent offense; or - (6) other documentation or certification of the domestic violence or sexually violent offense provided by a social worker, member of the clergy, shelter worker '.' or other professional who has assisted the employee or employee's family or household member in dealing with the domestic violence or sexually violent offenses. - For the purposes of this subsection: - "Certified Domestic Violence Specialist" means a person who has fulfilled the requirements of certification as a Domestic Violence Specialist established by the New Jersey Association of
+If the employer requires the documentation, the employee shall be regarded as having provided sufficient documentation if the employee provides one or more of the following: - (1) a domestic violence restraining order or other documentation of equitable relief issued by a court of competent jurisdiction; - (2) a letter or other written documentation from the county or municipal prosecutor documenting the domestic violence or sexually violent offense; - (3) documentation of the conviction of a person for the domestic violence or sexually violent offense; - (4) medical documentation of the domestic violence or sexually violent offense; - (5) certification from a certified Domestic Violence Specialist or the director of a designated domestic violence agency or Rape Crisis Center, that the employee or employee's 2[family or household member] child, parent, spouse, or civil union partner2 is a victim of domestic violence or a sexually violent offense; or - (6) other documentation or certification of the domestic violence or sexually violent offense provided by a social worker, member of the clergy, shelter worker1, or other professional who has assisted the employee or employee's 2[family or household member] child, parent, spouse, or civil union partner2 in dealing with the domestic violence or sexually violent offenses.

+For the purposes of this subsection:

-- 1 Domestic Violence Professionals; and "designated domestic - 2 violence agency" means a county-wide organization with a primary - 3 purpose to provide services to victims of domestic violence, and - 4 which provides services that conform to the core domestic violence - 5 services profile as defined by the Division of 1[Youth and Family - 6 Services Child Protection and Permanency in the Department of - 7 [Human Services] Children and Families and is under contract - 8 with the division for the express purpose of providing '[such] the - 9 services.
+"Certified Domestic Violence Specialist" means a person who has fulfilled the requirements of certification as a Domestic Violence Specialist established by the New Jersey Association of Domestic Violence Professionals; and "designated domestic violence agency" means a county-wide organization with a primary purpose to provide services to victims of domestic violence, and which provides services that conform to the core domestic violence services profile as defined by the Division of '[Youth and Family Services] Child Protection and Permanency' in the Department of '[Human Services] Children and Families' and is under contract with the division for the express purpose of providing '[such] the' services.